z00bean/AllWeatherPiCam/README.md

 ![Additional Image](img/images/2_comp.jpg)

 This system has been tested in an urban environment for recording trip generation data following ITE guidelines.
 It provides a cost-effective way to monitor vehicle, pedestrian, and cyclist activity over extended periods, even in low-light and adverse weather conditions, making it ideal for transportation research and analysis.

+Special thanks to Boyang Xiang, Ph.D., Sr. Lab Manager, Civil & Environmental Engineering, UMass Lowell, for designing and 3D printing the custom enclosure for this project.